-This section 3.H does not apply to (i) Procurement Contracts awarded on an emergency basis as described below in Section 3.K, (ii) Procurement Contracts being rebid or resolicited for substantially the same goods and/or services, within 45 business days after the original due date, and/or (iii) Procurement Contracts awarded to not-for-profit human services providers.
+This section 3.H does not apply to (i) Procurement Contracts awarded on an emergency basis as described below in Section 3.L, (ii) Procurement Contracts being rebid or resolicited for substantially the same goods and/or services, within 45 business days after the original due date, and/or (iii) Procurement Contracts awarded to not-for-profit human services providers.
 (See Article 4-C, Economic Development Law)

 Certain Procurement Contracts may require purchases: (1) on a spot market; (2) needed prior to the time limits for noticing on the Contract Reporter website or that do not lend themselves to the solicitation process.
-Such purchases are exempted from the above-described advertising requirements subject to the approval of the CFO's designee for procurement, and/or the head of the initiating department.
+Such purchases are exempted from the abovedescribed advertising requirements subject to the approval of the Vice President of Procurement, and/or the head of the initiating department.
 From time to time or where appropriate, generic notices may be published on the Contract Reporter website notifying potential bidders of such opportunities and soliciting qualification statements for consideration by FRMC.

-Notwithstanding the foregoing, submittal of a notice / announcement of award for inclusion on the Contract Reporter website is required for Procurement Contracts with a value of \$50,000 or more awarded on a sole source or single source basis, including such contracts not exceeding \$200,000 awarded to Small Businesses or NYS-certified M/WBE firms, or for the purchase of goods and/or technology that are recycled or remanufactured.
+Notwithstanding the foregoing, submittal of a notice / announcement of award for inclusion on the Contract Reporter website is required for Procurement Contracts with a value of \$50,000 or more awarded on a sole source or single source basis, including such contracts not exceeding \$200,000 awarded to Small Businesses or NYS-certified M/WBE firms, or for the purchase of goods and/or technology that are recycled or remanufactured, or for the purchase of food, including milk and milk products that are grown, produced or harvested in New York State, and certain other Procurement Contracts exempt from the general advertising requirement for procurement contract bidding opportunities, in accordance with the afore-referenced law.
 Such notice shall specify the name of the awardee.